 The competition has been dominated by teams from New Zealand, winning 17 times in 24 years with the Crusaders from Christchurch in particular being very successful, as of 2022 winning a record 11 titles.

 Franchises of Super Rugby

-There are currently 15 franchises competing in Super Rugby (reduced from 18 in 2018).
+There are currently 12 franchises competing in Super Rugby, five from Australia, one from Fiji, five from New Zealand, and one representing the Pacific Islands.
 Click on the link (where available) next to the team for a guide to visiting the stadium and city, or view the map on the bottom of this page to see where each team is located.

 Brumbies – Canberra Stadium (Canberra, Australian Capital Territory)

 Crusaders – Rugby League Park (Christchurch, Canterbury)